apache/arrow/docs/source/python/getstarted.rst

     pq.write_table(birthdays_table, 'birthdays.parquet')

-Once you have your data on disk, loading it back is as easy, and Arrow is heavily optimized for memory and speed so loading data will be as quick as possible
+Once you have your data on disk, loading it back is a single function call, and Arrow is heavily optimized for memory and speed so loading data will be as quick as possible